openhab/openhab-docs/configuration/items.md

 ### Icons

 The icon name is used by openHAB to select the image to display next to an Item name when using one of openHAB's UIs, e.g. Basic UI.
-The icon name appears between angle brackets "<>".
+The icon name appears between angle brackets "&lt;&gt;".
-In the example below, the "switch" icon has been selected for use with the Item named, "Livingroom Ceiling Light":
+In the example below, the "switch" icon has been selected:

 ```java
 Switch Livingroom_Light "Livingroom Ceiling Light" <switch>